ronwellman/geco/morse_code/README.md

   * Breadboard
   * 1k Resister
   * Buzzer
-  * PNP Transister (8550)
+  * PNP Transistor (8550) or NPN Transistor (2222, 8050)
   * ~ 6 Jumper wires

 ## Software
-With the exception of this project's files, no other software is required outside of the standard Raspian image for the RPi.  generator.py was written by Joshua Wellman and morse_code.py was copied from Geeks for Geeks.
+With the exception of this project's files, no other software is required outside of the standard Raspian image for the RPi.
+The original code for this project  was copied from Geeks for Geeks and then heavily modified.
 See attribution and licensing below.

 ## Attribution